 Today’s trip through the history of the game takes to some of the most storied cities in the National Hockey League.
-We will make stops in Detroit, Montreal, Chicago and Pittsburgh where there has been plenty of winning over the decades.
-Plus, if you are a fan of shutouts, then March 24 is a good day for you.
+We will make stops in Detroit, Montreal, Chicago, Toronto and Pittsburgh, where there has been plenty of winning over the decades.
+Plus, if you are a fan of shutouts and coaching milestones, then March 24 is a good day for you.

 Motown March Madness

-The Detroit Red Wings have been a part of some of the league’s most historic moments being the “Original 6” franchises.
+The Detroit Red Wings have been a part of some of the league’s most historical moments, being one of the “Original Six” franchises.
 On March 24, 1936, they played in and won the longest game in NHL history.
 Mud Bruneteau scored 16:30 into the sixth overtime to beat the Montreal Maroons 1-0 in Game 1 of their Stanley Cup Semifinal series.

 The 21-year-old rookie had just two goals in 24 regular-season games, but he found the back of the net at 2:25 a.m. after 116:30 of game time.
 There were no official shot totals kept back then, but Red Wings goaltender Normie Smith reportedly made 92 saves and lost 12 pounds during the marathon contest.